MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 2. Create subnet 1 (Default) and then create two VMs.
 First, set up VM 1 as an Active Directory Directory Services domain controller and configure your domain.
 For more information, see [Step-By-Step: Setting up Active Directory in Windows Server 2016](/archive/blogs/canitpro/step-by-step-setting-up-active-directory-in-windows-server-2016).

-3. Install SharePoint Server 2016 or SharePoint Server 2019, or Subscription Edition in VM 2:
+3. Install SharePoint Server 2016, SharePoint Server 2019, or SharePoint Server Subscription Edition in VM 2:

    1. Run **`PrerequitsiteInstaller.exe`**.

    2. Run **`Setup.exe`**.

-   3. Install the May 2019 sts core patch for SharePoint Server 2016 ([KB 4464549](https://support.microsoft.com/help/4464549)) or for SharePoint Server 2019 ([KB 4464556](https://support.microsoft.com/help/4464556)).
+   3. If you're using SharePoint Server 2016 or SharePoint Server 2019, install the May 2019 (or newer) sts core patch for SharePoint Server 2016 ([KB 4464549](https://support.microsoft.com/help/4464549)) or for SharePoint Server 2019 ([KB 4464556](https://support.microsoft.com/help/4464556)).

-   4. Install the April 2019 wssloc MUI/language pack patch for SharePoint Server 2016 ([KB 4461507](https://support.microsoft.com/help/4461507)) or for SharePoint Server 2019 ([KB 4462221](https://support.microsoft.com/help/4462221)).
+   4. If you're using SharePoint Server 2016 or SharePoint Server 2019, Install the April 2019 (or newer) wssloc MUI/language pack patch for SharePoint Server 2016 ([KB 4461507](https://support.microsoft.com/help/4461507)) or for SharePoint Server 2019 ([KB 4462221](https://support.microsoft.com/help/4462221)).

    > [!NOTE]
    > You can join other VMs to Active Directory in subnet 1.
    >
-   > No additional updates need to be installed for SharePoint Server Subscription Edition.
+   > No updates need to be installed for SharePoint Server Subscription Edition.

 3. Create an Azure SQL Managed Instance in subnet 2, within this resource group (ManagedInstance).